W-David-Porter/acim/src/text/1-the-meaning-of-miracles/i-principles-of-miracles/index.md

 ::: details Simplified
 I inspire miracles.
 Miracles make your perceptions holy.
-Miracles make you realise your holiness and your perfection.
+Miracles make you realize your holiness and your perfection.
 :::